What is attestation?

 Each country that does not belong to the Apostille Convention (see the Hague Convention website here) will instead require attestation by their embassy in South Africa.
 As mentioned above, the documents have to first be authenticated/apostilled and then go to the embassies.

-Here is a table of some of the more commonly required embassies and their respective attestation fees.
+Here are some of the more commonly required embassies and their respective attestation fees.
 Most of these embassies are based in Pretoria, South Africa.
+Timings and fees are estimates only based on our experience.
+Enquire for up-to-date information.

 Disclaimer: These fees change often and enquiries must be made at the time of service delivery.
 Timing also changes and each embassy has their own public holidays, etc which can extend timelines.
 Embassies usually only accept cash, and surcharges are added for the risk of carrying cash.